gabrielgarza/openai-gym-policy-gradient/README.md

 # Reinforcement Learning with Policy Gradient
+### Uses a 3 layer neural network as the policy network

 The idea is to create a deep policy network that is intelligent enough to generalize to most games in OpenAI's Gym.